What is Project 2025? Inside the Scary Extremist Plan for the Next Republican Presidential Administration

 In centralizing powers, the project aims to advance a mission Republicans have long pursued: creating a smaller federal government.

 They’re also proposing to gut the “administrative state” from within by ousting federal workers who they believe are standing in the way of the president’s agenda and replacing them with other like-minded officials.
-This includes reinstating Trump’s executive order, Schedule F, which would reclassify tens of thousands of civil service employees as at-will workers who could more easily be fired.
+This includes reinstating Trump’s executive order, Schedule F, which would reclassify tens of thousands of civil service employees as at-will workers who could be fired more easily.

 While most of the public attention has been focused on the plans to restructure the government, the blueprint also revives a failed push to add a citizen question to the census, which would ask for the U.S. citizenship status of every person living in every household in America.
 This was first proposed by the Trump administration in 2019 before it was later shot down by the Supreme Court for being “implausible and legally inadequate.”
 At the time, critics argued that making such a change would discriminate against minorities and scare off immigrant households from participating in the census over concerns that their response could be used against them to scrutinize their legal status.
 In turn, this could lead to immigrants being undercounted, meaning some states — particularly Democratic — could get less representation in Congress and less funding.

-While presidents usually rely on Congress to put policies into place, Project 2025 leans heavily on what legal scholars refer to as a unitary executive theory, which suggests that Congress cannot limit the president’s control of the executive branch.
+While presidents usually rely on Congress to implement policies, Project 2025 leans heavily on what legal scholars refer to as a unitary executive theory, which suggests that Congress cannot limit the president’s control of the executive branch.

-Critics of that theory, like Columbia University law professor Peter Strauss, believe that this way of thinking is a fundamentally misguided — and limited — interpretation of the Constitution.
+Critics of that theory, like Columbia University law professor Peter Strauss, believe this way of thinking is a fundamentally misguided and limited interpretation of the Constitution.

 “The Constitution can only properly be understood as making the president the overseer of the government that Congress creates, not its commander,” he says.
 “The President is the commander of the military, but the power explicitly defined for him over ordinary domestic government is much less.”